-On April 4, 2023, we and Genevant Sciences Ltd. ("Genevant") filed a lawsuit in the U.S. District Court for the District of New Jersey against Pfizer Inc. ("Pfizer") and BioNTech SE ("BioNTech") seeking damages for infringement of U.S. Patent Nos.
+On April 4, 2023, we and Genevant filed a lawsuit in the U.S. District Court for the District of New Jersey against Pfizer Inc. ("Pfizer") and BioNTech SE ("BioNTech") seeking damages for infringement of U.S. Patent Nos.
 9,504,651; 8,492,359; 11,141,378; 11,298,320; and 11,318,098 in the manufacture and sale of any COVID-19 mRNA-LNP vaccines.
 The patents relate to nucleic acid-lipid particles and their composition, manufacture, delivery and methods of use.
 The lawsuit does not seek an injunction or otherwise seek to impede the sale, manufacture or distribution of any COVID-19 mRNA-LNP vaccines.
 However, we seek fair compensation for Pfizer's and BioNTech's use of our patented technology that was developed with great effort and at great expense, without which their COVID-19 mRNA-LNP vaccines would not have been successful.
+On July 10, 2023, Pfizer and BioNTech filed their answer to the complaint, affirmative defenses and counterclaims.
+We and Genevant filed our answer to these counterclaims on August 14, 2023.
+A scheduling conference was held on August 28, 2023 and the Court issued a Letter Order on September 7, 2023 setting dates up to but not including the date for a claim construction hearing.
+Scheduling of the claim construction hearing and subsequent case dates, including the date for trial, will be set at a later time that is yet to be determined.
+Document and written discovery in the action is ongoing.